Peter Lynch: Fidelity Magellan Fund

 In 1977, Lynch was named head of the then-obscure Magellan Fund which had $18 million in assets.
-By the time Lynch resigned as a fund manager in 1990, the fund had grown to more than $14 billion in assets with more than 1,000 individual stock positions.
+By the time Lynch resigned as a fund manager in 1990, the fund had grown to more than $14 billion in assets with hundreds of stocks at the fund's largest.
+Joel Tillinghast, hired at Fidelity on Lynch's recommendation, later reported Lynch held so many hundreds of stocks in the fund because he felt it was "bad form" to stay in regular contact with a company but not hold the company's stock - so Lynch held lower-conviction stocks in very small percentages.
 From 1977 until 1990, the Magellan fund averaged a 29.2% annual return and as of 2003 had the best 20-year return of any mutual fund ever, as of 2017.

-Taking over when Magellan was a small fund, Lynch had no restrictions imposed by Fidelity on what types of stocks he could buy, and was only limited by laws or regulations.
+Taking over when Magellan was a small fund, Lynch had no restrictions imposed by Fidelity on what types of stocks he could buy, and was only limited by relevant laws or regulations under the Investment Company Act of 1940.
 He focused on individual companies he thought were good investments rather than any overarching strategy, starting with large US companies and gradually shifting his emphasis to smaller and international stocks.
 Lynch found successes in a broad range of stocks from different industries.
 According to Beating the Street his most profitable picks while running the Magellan fund were Fannie Mae ($500 million), Ford ($199 million), Philip Morris ($111 million), MCI ($92 million), Volvo ($79 million), General Electric ($76 million), General Public Utilities ($69 million), Student Loan Marketing ($65 million), Kemper ($63 million), and Lowe's ($54 million).